Supersedes Directorís Order No.

 1.8 What is the penalty for taking retaliatory actions against small entities?
 Taking retaliatory actions against small entities is unacceptable conduct that may result in disciplinary action up to and including removal from the Service.
 Such conduct may also result in referral to the Office of the Inspector General for investigation.

-For information on the content of this chapter or this website, contact Krista Holloway of the Division of Policy and Directives Management at Krista_Holloway@fws.gov.
+For information on the content of this chapter or this website, contact Krista Bibb of the Division of Policy and Directives Management at Krista_Bibb@fws.gov.